SeleniumHQ/selenium/README.md

 # Pull requests

-We accept pull requests from github.
+We accept pull requests from GitHub.
 When making the pull request, please indicate that you have filled in the [CLA](https://spreadsheets.google.com/spreadsheet/viewform?hl=en_US&formkey=dFFjXzBzM1VwekFlOWFWMjFFRjJMRFE6MQ#gid=0)

-Merging pull requests cannot be done with the Github gui.
-The email sent from github can be used on your local repository or you can use the "power git checkout" at the bottom of http://maven.apache.org/developers/conventions/git.html.
+Merging pull requests cannot be done with the GitHub GUI.
+The email sent from GitHub can be used on your local repository or you can use the "power git checkout" at the bottom of http://maven.apache.org/developers/conventions/git.html.